-File folders are such engaging classroom staple for teaching our students the skills they need to become independent learners.
+I’ve found using file folders for special education is such an engaging classroom staple for teaching our students the skills they need to become independent learners.
 But sometimes – they get stale.
 No matter how different each file folder activity is, it’s still a file folder activity.
 And sometimes – they don’t target the skills the students REALLY need to make progress.
 And sometimes – they’re not accessible for the unique needs of specific students.
 What then?

 Do you have students that are bored at the sight of a file folder – no matter how brightly colored or novel it looks?
 I already know the answer is yes – we all do!
 Try taking the pieces and bury them in a sensory bin!
 Students can engage in a sensory experience, use problem solving skills, and work on continuing to attend to task as they find an activity piece in the sensory bin and add it to their file folder activity!
 Add other items to help with discrimination as well!
 Here is an image of how I keep it errorless for students in my classroom, but the ideas are endless!